alsora/ros2-code-examples/simple_rqt/README.md

 This plugin subscribes to `rosout` or any other specified logging topic and allows to display all the logged messages.
 It contains tools for filtering out or highlighting specific messages.

+Note that by default (as of December 2018), ROS2 loggers do not publish on any topic, but you have to enable the proper output handler for doing it.